Brandonmorsework/Deli-cious_Capstone2/README.md

 - Menu for the Customer to Input their Name to have a Personalized Receipt to be Added in the Future!

+## Interesting Code

+- Nested switch statements are used for some of the signature sandwich customization handling method.

 ## Resources

 - [W3 Schools for Documentation ](https://www.w3schools.com/java/ref_string_format.asp)